 - Ingrid from My Gym Partner's A Monkey is a Huge Schoolgirl.
 Of course, she's a giraffe.

 - Using the known height of Alejandro (6'0") as a reference, Sierra from Total Drama World Tour stands 6'3"— she surpassed Heather as the tallest girl on the show, and only three of the guys (Owen, Geoff and DJ) are taller!
 Most of the other girls are notably tall, though; Lindsay is about 5'6" and at least Heather and Katie are taller than her.

 - Gretchen from Recess is just about one of the tallest girls in school.

 - Francine Rhenquist from The Simpsons episode, "Bye Bye Nerdie".
-Not to mention that is a school bully (on impulse), who only beats up the smart kids.
+Not to mention that she's a school bully (on impulse) who only beats up the smart kids.

 - 6'10" (and growing) 16-year-old Marvadene "Bubbles" Anderson.
 Her final height is expected to be around 7'1".
 Naturally, she plays basketball and wants to be in the WNBA.

 - Yurina Kumai of Japanese pop group Berryz Koubou is 178 cm (5'10") tall.
 Remember, the average female height in Japan is 158 cm (5'2").